implse/Search_Algorithms/README.md

 The `binary search` pattern is based on the `divide and conquer` algorithm technique.

 `binary search` reduces the search complexity to `O(log(n))`.

+The algorithm may be implemented in different ways using `iterative` or `recursive` approach.

+The number of possible divisions is proportional to the power of two that will give us the total number of elements in the list.

+if the `sorted list` contain 10 000 elements then number of possible divisions is `log2(10 000) = 13.28`.

 __Time Complexity:__ `O(log(n))`